nasa/fprime/docs/UsersGuide/best/rate-group.md

 A system clock source needs to be supplied to the rate group driver.
 This clock source must run at a multiple of the rates of the various rate groups and drives the `CycleIn` port of the rate group driver.
-Most projects implement a clock component that translates between the system clock and the port call to rate group driver's cycle in port.
+Most projects implement a clock component that translates between the system clock and the port call to rate group driver's `CycleIn` port.

-The reference application calls the cycle in port followed by a sleep for the system clock time within a while loop to simulate a system driven clock.
+The reference application calls the `CycleIn` port followed by a sleep for the system clock time within a while loop to simulate a system driven clock.

 ## Active Rate Group